Jayati0812/Fedex-logistics-performance-analysis/README.md

 ## Project Overview

-This project performs an in-depth Exploratory Data Analysis (EDA) on the FedEx Logistics Performance dataset to uncover patterns in pharmaceutical supply chain operations.
-The analysis focuses on shipment performance, freight costs, delivery delays, transportation modes, product distribution, and global shipment trends.
+This project analyzes over 10,000 pharmaceutical shipment records from the FedEx Logistics (SCMS) dataset to identify patterns in freight costs, delivery performance, shipment modes, and global supply chain operations.
+The analysis aims to uncover actionable insights that can improve logistics efficiency, reduce transportation costs, and support data-driven decision-making.

 The goal is to transform raw logistics data into actionable business insights that can help optimize transportation costs, improve delivery efficiency, and strengthen supply chain decision-making.